forwardsoftware/react-native-toolbox/CONTRIBUTING.md

 #### Use a consistent Coding Style

 This project uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) to maintain a unified coding style.
-Before committing your changes remember to run `yarn lint` and check possible warnings and errors.
+Before committing your changes remember to run `pnpm lint` and check possible warnings and errors.

-#### Any contributions you make will be under the MIT Software License
+#### Any contributions you make will be under the Mozilla Public License (version 2.0)

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Mozilla Public License Version 2.0](http://choosealicense.com/licenses/mpl-2.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## License

-By contributing, you agree that your contributions will be licensed under its [MIT License](LICENSE).
+By contributing, you agree that your contributions will be licensed under its [Mozilla Public License Version 2.0](LICENSE).